emacsmirror/denote-project-notes/README.md

 This package provides some simple linkage between Denote notes and projects.
 It does so by providing two buffer/directory-local variables that can be set through a provided command (`denote-project-notes-set-identifier`).
 The notes can then be displayed using `denote-project-notes-show`.
+Additionally, a more user-friendly DWIM command, `denote-project-notes-dwim` is available: this will show project notes if the notes identifier is set, or ask you to set the identifier; additionally, you can force changing the notes with the prefix argument.
-It is recomended to bind one or both of these commands to a convenient key.
+It is recomended to bind one of these commands to a convenient key.

 The primary variable to select notes is `denote-project-notes-identifier`, whish should be set to a Denote identifier that can be found in `denote-project-notes-denote-directory` (a Denote silo).